The Power of No: Plot

-Barry (Bill Hader) and Hank (Anthony Carrigan) meet at a car, with Hank instructing Barry to kill Esther (Patricia Fa'asua), and revealing her connections to Cristobal (Michael Irby).
+Barry (Bill Hader) and Hank (Anthony Carrigan) meet in a car, with Hank instructing Barry to kill Esther (Patricia Fa'asua), and revealing her connections to Cristobal (Michael Irby).
 Barry is hesitant on doing the job, as he wanted to leave his criminal life behind, but Hank's threat leaves him with no choice.

-Barry arrives at class, seeing that the students are now trying to up the stakes on his performance and perform their biggest tragedies, with some even remarking jealousy of not going to war like him.
-Gene (Henry Winkler) then announces his intentions of a performance where the students play a short piece that perfectly encapsulates their own personal truth.
+Barry arrives at class, seeing that the students are now trying to up the stakes on his performance and perform their biggest personal tragedies.
+Gene (Henry Winkler) announces his intentions of a performance where the students play a short piece that perfectly encapsulates their own personal truth.
 Barry visits Gene, asking to use a different story as he does not want his truth to represent death.
 Gene only accepts when Barry wants to use the day they first met.
 Meanwhile, Sally (Sarah Goldberg) now works with new agents, which has given her more success.
 However, her roles are mostly small or insignificant, upsetting her.
 Her sole female agent, Lindsay (Jessy Hodges), sympathizes and urges her to bide her time until the perfect role comes along.

 Loach (John Pirruccello) goes to Cleveland and visits Fuches (Stephen Root), revealing he knows about his tooth and questions him about Barry.
-Fuches denies knowing him, but Loach, still grief-stricken about Moss, tells him to reveal anything or he will be sent to prison for cooperating with Barry.
+Fuches denies knowing him, but Loach, still grief-stricken about Moss, threatens to send him to prison for cooperating with Barry.
 Meanwhile, Gene decides to talk with his estranged son, an organic farmer named Leo.
 Leo is not interested in reconnecting with his father, as Gene is more interested in speaking about himself and blaming anyone but himself.
 The meeting prompts Gene to tell Barry that he will have to do the Afghanistan story, as he feels having Barry recreate the scene would be too self-absorbed to Gene.
 While rehearsing, Sally uses a story to detail her attempts to move on from her abusive ex-husband.

 That night, Barry sneaks into Esther's monastery to kill her.
 However, he is haunted by his actions in the War in Afghanistan and is unable to kill her.
 He decides to leave, accidentally entering a room with members of the Burmese mob.
-The mob follows him outside and he tries to flee in his car.
-However, his car is hit by the bullets and he crashes the car.
-A wounded Barry escapes the car and returns to his apartment.
-Outside, he finds Fuches waiting for him, who wants to patch things up with him.
-Barry rebuffs him and leaves.
+Barry crashes his car after being shot by the Burmese mob.
+A wounded Barry escapes to his apartment.
+Fuches is waiting for him and says he wants to reconciliate, but Barry rebuffs him.
 Fuches then communicates with Loach, who is surveilling from a van, telling him he will eventually get him to confess.